cod-cs-club/codcsclub/README.md

 - `/api/login` Login to the admin panel.
 - `/api/logout` Logout as admin.

-#### Private
+### Private API
-Can only be accessed if the request contains the correct admin password is given in the `ce-password` cookie.
+Can only be accessed if the request contains the correct admin password in the `cs-password` cookie.
 - `/api/createProject`, `/api/deleteProject`, `/api/editProject`, `/api/createPerson`, `/api/deletePerson`, `/api/editPerson`